Skip to content

 Decentralization of Power (from PP2 and PP3).
 Power must be checked and distributed.

-Scholium: Consider a single recommendation algorithm serving two billion users.
+Consider a single recommendation algorithm serving two billion users.
 No human designed it to manufacture obscuration; it was optimized for engagement.
-Yet the result is that a handful of engineers’ design choices shape the attentional environment of a third of humanity.
-The concentration is not malicious; it is structural.
-And structural concentration is precisely what PP4 targets: not because the people at the center are evil, but because no finite group can see the blind spots that concentration creates.
+Yet the result is that a handful of design choices can shape the attentional environment of a vast share of humanity.
+The concentration is structural.
+Structural concentration is precisely what PP4 targets: because no finite group can see all the blind spots that concentration creates.

 The Irreplaceability of Human Judgment (from Phronesis; E-Int.5).
 Major judgments about human destiny cannot be delegated to systems without experience.